uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 For reference, the [console logs](https://gist.github.com/uaarkoti/2fe83745d361a261a387) for the execution of this workflow.

 If you are using Docker demo container, the URL's to access the application might be different.
-For ex: On my mac the URL might be something like `http://192.168.59.103:8080/staging` instead of `http://localhost:8080/staging`
+For ex: On mac the URL might be something like `http://192.168.59.103:8080/staging` instead of `http://localhost:8080/staging`
 {: .notice}

 ### What can you do next?